Ethereum-Jakarta/foundry-guide/win-foundry-installation-guide-english.md

 3. Restart your computer when prompted
 4. After restart, a terminal will open automatically to complete the Ubuntu setup
 5. Create a username and password when prompted

-### Step 2: Enable Hyper-V Feature

-1. Press the Windows key and search for "Turn Windows features on or off"
-2. In the Windows Features dialog, scroll down and check the box next to "Hyper-V"
-3. Also ensure "Virtual Machine Platform" is checked (should be enabled automatically from WSL installation)
-4. Click OK and wait for the features to be installed
-5. Restart your computer when prompted

 ### Step 3: Install Foundry in WSL